Data as of 06/30/2021.

-Consolidated performance withand other reinvested.
+Consolidated performance with dividends and other earnings reinvested.
 Performance figures reflect the deduction of broker commission expenses and the deduction of investment advisory fees.
 Such fees are described in Part II of the adviser’s Form ADV.
 The advisory fees and any other expenses incurred in the management of the investment advisory account will reduce the client’s return.
 It should not be assumed that recommendations made in the future will be profitable or will equal the performance of the above accounts.
 A list of all security recommendations made within the past twelve months is available upon request.

 *** American Depositary Receipts (ADRs) are shares that trade in U.S. markets, but represent shares of a foreign company.
 A bank (the depository) purchases a number of the foreign shares and holds them in a trust or similar account; in turn, the bank issues shares tradable in the U.S. that represent an interest in the foreign company.
 The ratio of ADRs to foreign shares is set by the bank.
-ADRs do not mitigate, but can reduce transaction costs and simplify trading compared to buying the local shares in the foreign markets.
+ADRs do not mitigate currency risk, but can reduce transaction costs and simplify trading compared to buying the local shares in the foreign markets.